-In this competitive world, students face countless challenges for getting a stable and restorative sleep.
-Knowing those challenges helps students and their parents of the Best Co-ed Boarding School in Uttarakhand to make a plan so that they get the desired sleep that they need.
-Sleep is known to be more than just a time for an individual’s body and mind to relax.
+Sleep is more than just a time for an individual’s body and mind to relax.
 In fact, while we are asleep, our body is arduous at work.
-During this time, our body restores muscles that we have worn down during the day and cleans away harmful plaques and waste that is produced in the brain.
-These are essential processes that keep both our mind and body run properly.
+During this time, our body restores muscles that we have worn down during the day and cleans away harmful plaques and waste in the brain.
+These are essential processes that keep both our mind and body running properly.

 While a student of the Best CBSE Boarding School in Uttarakhand may think that he/she is getting ample rest, not all sleep is created equal.
 Not only is it important to get enough sleep each night, but it’s also important to get good-quality sleep.
-Nevertheless, there’s no universal definition for sleep quality.
-However, it may be defined as how long it takes a person to fall asleep, how often he/she wakes up during the night, how rested one feels the next day or how much time a person spends in different stages of sleep.
-Because good sleep is necessary to so many aspects of good health, a student should make getting enough each night a high priority.
+Because good sleep is necessary for so many aspects of good health.
+A student should make getting enough each night a high priority.

 Below mentioned are a few tips that will help a student get a GOODNIGHT SLEEP at the Best Boarding School in Uttarakhand –

-- Reduce coffee, alcohol and nicotine: Several studies say that intake of caffeine, alcohol and nicotine leads to poorer sleep quality.
+Several studies say that intake of caffeine, alcohol, and nicotine leads to poorer sleep quality.
 Students must avoid coffee in the afternoon and evening.